FatmaAli99/Debouncer/README.md

 There are various techniques to implement a debouncer circuit, but the basic principle involves introducing a delay or holding period after the button state changes which known as delayed detection technique.
 During this delay period, any bouncing effects are ignored, and the circuit waits for the button signal to stabilize.
 Once the delay period elapses without any further bouncing, the debouncer circuit registers the button's final state.

 # Description
-- Debouncer circuit using delayed detection technique
+- debouncer circuit using delayed detection technique
-- System has  Positive edge clock and asynchronous negative edge reset
+- system has Positive edge clock and asynchronous negative edge reset
 - two stages synchronizer is added at the input
-- timer circuit is used for the delay generation using counter
+- timer circuit is used for the delay calculation using counter
+- the idle output signal from the button is 0
+- when the button is pressed so the output signal becomes 1

 ![Debouncer block diagram](https://github.com/FatmaAli99/Photos/blob/main/debouncer_block_diagarm.PNG)